Clem9963/CISCO-Cheat-Sheet/README.md

 ### Initial hardware cabling

 - Turn on the device.
-- Connect it with a RJ45 cable between a PC and the console port.
+- Connect a console cable to the console port of the device and connect the other end to the PC.
 - Open the terminal and issue the command `minicom`.

 ### Minicom

-#### In case of problems
+#### In case of troubles

-In order to be able to see all the data that are transmitted through the console port, you should start `minicom`.
+In order to be able to see all the data that are transmitted through the console port, you should start the modem control and terminal emulation program : `minicom`.
-If there is a problem, you can issue : `minicom -s` or press the following hotkeys : `Ctrl-A Z` if minicom is already running.
+If there is a problem, you can either issue : `minicom -s` or press the following hotkeys : `Ctrl-A Z` In the event that minicom is already running.

 #### Configure the console port.

 ```
-/dev/modem -> /dev/ttyS1 or /dev/ttyS0 (test the 2 beacause no there is no other way to find out)
+/dev/modem -> /dev/ttyS1 or /dev/ttyS0 (test the 2 because there is no other way to find out)
 Press enter
 Change the Flow Rate to 9600
 Press echap